Through the Perspective of LiDAR: A Feature-Enriched and Uncertainty-Aware Annotation Pipeline for Terrestrial Point Cloud Segmentation: Methods and Materials

 The dataset comprises 39 TLS scans from seven mangrove plots, totaling 31.3 million points.
 Individual scans range from 0.51M to 0.94M points (averagely 0.80M per scan), depending on site conditions and preprocessing.
 Each point is assigned to one of five classes—\textit{Ground \& Water}, \textit{Stem}, \textit{Canopy}, \textit{Root}, and \textit{Object}—with a sixth label, \textit{Void}, marking empty pixels in the spherical projection image cube.
-For segmentation tasks, 30 scans from plots \#1–5 are used for training and validation, while 9 scans from plots \#6–7 are held out as a fixed test set.
+For segmentation tasks, 30 scans from plots \#1-5 are used for training and validation, while 9 scans from plots \#6-7 are held out as a fixed test set.
 In our main experiment, we adopt a train/validation/test split of 27/3/9, yielding a validation-to-train ratio of approximately 0.1.
 The class distributions across these splits are shown in Fig.~\ref{fig:mangrove3d_class_dist}.
 A brief annotation guideline is provided in the~\ref{app:mangrove3d-dataset}.
 The \emph{Mangrove3D} dataset is, to our knowledge, the first TLS benchmark for semantic segmentation in mangrove forests, providing centimeter-scale 3D geometry of tidally influenced ecosystems with dense root and canopy structures.
 The resulting significant occlusion poses a challenging benchmark for semantic segmentation, a key prerequisite for downstream applications such as biomass estimation and blue-carbon assessments.